IsraelBenDavid/Blockudoku-AI-Agents/README.md

 + **Open an Issue with the Label** `enhancement`: Clearly describe the feature you are requesting.
 + **Explain the Use Case:** Provide context on why the feature would be beneficial.

-## License

-This project is licensed under [Your License Here].
-Please specify the licensing terms of your project, including any restrictions on commercial use or modification.